-Since our kids are kindergarteners, we have been trying to come up with simplest ways to explain them the concept of social distancing and importance of safety & hygiene.
+Since our kids are kindergarteners, we have been trying to come up with the simplest ways to explain to them the concept of social distancing and the importance of safety & hygiene.

 Sharing a few ways to talk about social distancing & maintaining hygiene and safety with young children to get them ready for ‘back to school” days-

 You may also like “Gift Guide for 5 year olds“